 During this seminar participants will obtain a practical view of the recent laws on Retirement, Re-employment and employment of Part-Timers

-The competition for talent is going to get more challenging and employers need to explore alternative sources of talent pool in order to fulfill its Human Resources need.
-One alternative is to offer employment to the Silver Hair generation and another is to employ part-time employees.
-In order to implement this plan there is a need to be familiar with the legal requirements namely the Retirement and Re-Employment Act and the Employment (Part-Time Employees) Regulations.
+The competition for talent is going to get more challenging and employers need to explore alternative sources to the talent pool in order to fulfill its human resources needs.
+One alternative is to offer employment to the "silver hair" generation and another is to employ part-time employees.
+In order to implement this plan, there is a need to be familiar with the legal requirements namely the Retirement and Re-Employment Act and the Employment (Part-Time Employees) Regulations.

-This one day seminar provides participants with a good knowledge of the legal requirements for retirement, re-employment of eligible employees, regulation of engaging part-timers and their entitlements, employee assistance payment, special employment credit, avoidance of re-employment dispute and also comply with the various recommendations under the Tripartite Guidelines.
+This one-day seminar provides participants with good knowledge of the legal requirements for retirement, re-employment of eligible employees, regulations on engaging part-timers and their entitlements, employee assistance payment schemes, special employment credit, avoidance of re-employment disputes and also compliance with tripartite guidelines.

 Retirement and Re-Employment Act

-• Background and Objectives of the RR Act: Challenge and Opportunity of an ageing population
+• Background and Objectives of the RR Act: Challenge and Opportunity of an aging population

-• Illegal dismissal of employees on ground of age
+• Illegal dismissal of employees on the grounds of age

 • Preparation of employees for re-employment